spinnylights/vulkan-notes/vulkan_notes.md

 implementations may allow them to be longer, but they are permitted to generate an error if this limit is crossed.

+### Expressions

+An expression evaluates to a value.
+Possible expressions are:

+* a literal,
+* a variable identifier,
+* a Boolean expression,
+* a ternary selection expression,
+* a bit shift or arithmetic operation,
+* an increment/decrement expression,
+* a function call,
+* a field selection or array indexing operation,
+* various nested combinations of the above, or,
+* a series of expressions separated by commas.

+All expressions have a type, which is equal to the type of the value they evaluate to.

 ### Expressions, statements, and declarations

 Assignment, variable and function declarations, conditional